Greg Stremlaw: Canadian Curling Association

 On August 29, 2007 he was named CEO of the Canadian Curling Association, succeeding Dave Parkes.
 By the end of the year, Stremlaw was able to stabilize the organization, which ran a deficit of $1.4-million before he took over.

 CBC

 On September 4, 2015, Stremlaw was named head of sports at the Canadian Broadcasting Corporation.
-In this role he served as general manager of the CBC and Radio-Canada's coverage of 2016 and 2018 Olympics and oversaw the CBC's part of Hockey Night in Canada’s operations.
+In this role he was general manager of the CBC and Radio-Canada's coverage of 2016 and 2018 Olympics and oversaw the CBC's part of Hockey Night in Canada’s operations.
 In January 2019, Stremlaw left the CBC to become the chief executive officer of the Indy Eleven.